in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-web-application-top20.md

 ## Login Controller

-- `public String showLoginPage(ModelMap model)`: Mapped to the \login Get Method, this method shows the login page.
+- `public String showLoginPage(ModelMap model)`: Mapped to the `\login` GET method; displays the login page.
--  `@Autowired LoginService service`: LoginService has the validation logic
+- `@Autowired LoginService service`: Injects `LoginService`, which contains the validation logic.
-- `showWelcomePage(ModelMap model, @RequestParam String name, @RequestParam String password)`: Mapped to the \login Post Method, this method validates the userid and password.
-Redirects to welcome page if login is successful.
+- `showWelcomePage(ModelMap model, @RequestParam String name, @RequestParam String password)`: Mapped to the `\login` POST method; validates the user ID and password, and redirects to the welcome page if login is successful.

 ```java
 package com.in28minutes.springboot.web.controller;